 According to the Mayo Clinic, common triggers of agoraphobia include:

 Standing in line

-Being somewhere where the exit isn’t visible
+Being somewhere where the exit isn’t visibleq2aaw

 How does agoraphobia affect a person’s life?

 At its most extreme, agoraphobia can affect a person’s life by essentially preventing them from living it.
 If left untreated, the fear of the world outside of one’s home can cause a complete withdrawal from society.
 As with many panic disorders, when agoraphobia goes unaddressed, it can feed itself, intensifying the existing fear of the outside world, and even causing new phobias.